 My introduction to acupuncture was in 1993, while participating in a 3 week intensive Japanese Massage class.
 My knee, which had been injured years before, was re-injured and swelled to the size of a small grapefruit.
 That evening, the teacher had me lay propped up on a massage table, so I could see while he inserted several acupuncture needles and then left the room for a time.
 In that hour, I watched the grapefruit decrease to lemon size!

-I continued to receive acupuncture for over 20 years from many practitioners to heal injuries, treat imbalances and general maintenance prior to attending acupuncture school.
-During those 20 years, I continued to study with masters of Tibetan & Japanese Medicine, native American healers, herbalists, and loads of bodywork practitioners.
+I continued to receive acupuncture for over 20 years from many practitioners to heal injuries, treat imbalances and general well being prior to attending acupuncture school.
+During those 20+ years, I continued to study with masters of Tibetan & Japanese Medicine, native American healers, herbalists, and loads of bodywork practitioners.
 I am a lifelong student and sometimes teacher – passing on knowledge I have acquired in various ways.